Safety Education Programs

 Two important components of preventing youth fire misuse are educating children on safe behaviors and critical thinking skills.
 Children must develop thinking skills on how to anticipate the consequences of their/others' actions, assess their surrounding environment for potential dangers, implement appropriate hazard-avoidance strategies, and initiate an emergency response when necessary [Klas et al, 2015].* The following free educational programs can assist professionals to teach children essential safe behaviors and thinking skills:

 Sound Off with the Home Fire Safety Patrol: Fire safety program for elementary grades 2 - 3.
+Statewide in Michigan this program is being promoted and integrated with the State Fire Marshal and MI Prevention CRR Coalition.

 Play Safe!
 Be Safe!: Fire safety education program for children ages three to five.